rvsitebuilder/developer-docs/rvsitebuilder-widget.md

 -How-To-Register-Widget-config.md

-## Global widget
+ ## Widget Blade

-Widget that shows the same content on every page.
+ Widget blade contains your app's widget design according to the user config.

+ End-user may edit raw blade file directly on RVsitebuilder WYSIWYG to suit their needs.

 ## View composer